worldmaking/worldmaking.github.io/index.md

 [ResearchGate](https://www.researchgate.net/profile/Graham-Wakefield)

 - Graham Wakefield.
-“A streamlined workflow from Max/gen~ to modular hardware”.
+[A streamlined workflow from Max/gen~ to modular hardware](http://nime2021.org/program/#/paper/172).
 In Proceedings of the International Conference on New Interfaces for Musical Expression, (online) NYU Shanghai, China, 2021.
 - Graham Wakefield, Michael Palumbo, Alexander Zonta.
 “Affordances and Constraints of Modular Synthesis in Virtual Reality”.
 In Proceedings of the International Conference on New Interfaces for Musical Expression, Birmingham, UK.
 2020.
 - Sarah Vollmer.
 2019.
 Curious Creatures: a living virtual research-creation lab.
 In 6th International Conference on Movement and Computing (MOCO ’19), October 10–12, 2019, Tempe, AZ, USA.
 ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3347122.3371379
 - Wakefield, Graham, and Haru Hyunkyung Ji.
 "Infranet: A Geospatial Data-Driven Neuro-Evolutionary Artwork."
 In 2019 IEEE VIS Arts Program (VISAP), pp. 1-7.
 IEEE, 2019.